FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Knowing how to make dog food comparisons that accurately reflect the quality of the foods you're looking at, is the key to navigating the confusing world of dog food ingredients,
+Knowing how to make dog food comparisons that accurately reflect the quality of the food is the key to navigating the confusing world of dog food ingredients,

 labels and manufacturer's claims.